adowlin/project-1-dungeons-dragons/README.md

 ### Features Left to Implement

-- Download rule book and character sheets via links in Footer
+- Download rule book and character sheets via links in Footer.
+- Add a map to the Meetup Times page to portray locations of the groups.

 ## Technologies Used